yuqiliao/IDE-help-guide/04-timss-walk-through.Rmd

 -   compare the male-female gap at two time points within a country;

--   compare the difference between the male-female gap at two time points in one country to the difference between the male-female gap at two time points in another country; or
+### Gap Analysis {#f.-gap-analysis .unnumbered}    points in one country to the difference between the male-female gap    at two time points in another country; or

 -   compare the gap for females at two time points in one country to the gap for females at two time points in another country.